Bouygues (OTCMKTS:BOUYF) Reaches New 12-Month Low at $31.50

-Bouygues SA (OTCMKTS:BOUYF – Get Rating)’s stock price reached a new 52-week low on Tuesday .
-The company traded as low as $31.50 and last traded at $31.50, with a volume of 358 shares trading hands.
+Shares of Bouygues SA (OTCMKTS:BOUYF – Get Rating) hit a new 52-week low during mid-day trading on Monday .
+The company traded as low as $31.50 and last traded at $31.50, with a volume of 0 shares.
 The stock had previously closed at $31.50.

 Bouygues SA, together with its subsidiaries, operates in the construction, telecom, and media sectors in France and internationally.
 The company designs, builds, renovates, operates, and deconstructs building, infrastructure, and industrial projects; develops urban planning, residential, and commercial projects; constructs and maintains roads and motorways, airport runways, ports, industrial logistics and commercial hubs, urban roads and amenities, external works, reserved-lane public transport facilities, leisure facilities, and environmental amenities, as well as undertakes civil engineering activities; produces and recycles construction materials; and distributes bitumen.